sventec/nvim/README.md

 - Optional:
   - fd-find

-Make sure to run `:checkhealth` from within neovim and install any missing components!

 ### Packer Install

 Before any plugins can be installed, packer must first be installed by following